 Good MorningEquity markets began the week on uncertain footing, falling from the previous week's high.
 The move is due to the increasing likelihood that high interest rates will remain in place until mid-year.
 The Fed needs to be certain that inflation is tamed, and cutting rates too soon would be a mistake.
 As it is, economic activity is barely contained; a rate cut at this point would accelerate inflation and put the Fed back into a rate-tightening posture.

 This week will be dominated by earnings news.
 More than 100 S&P 500 companies, including names like Caterpillar and Disney, are slated to report.
 Caterpillar reported better-than-expected and sent its share price soaring, but profit-taking capped gains.
 Disney will report later in the week.
 It isn't expected to report much growth but may excite the market with news of turnaround and repositioning efforts.
-Featured: The DOJ Just Paved the Way for Account Seizures (Ad)
+Featured: Congress Is Talking Crypto.
+Here’s What It Means for You … (Ad)

 |